 Channel Allocation Problem in Computer Network

 Channel allocation is a process in which a single channel is divided and allotted to multiple users in order to carry user specific tasks.
 There are user’s quantity may vary every time the process takes place.
 If there are N number of users and channel is divided into N equal-sized sub channels, Each user is assigned one portion.
-If the number of users are small and don’t vary at times, than Frequency Division Multiplexing can be used as it is a simple and efficient channel bandwidth allocating technique.
+If the number of users are small and don’t vary at times, then Frequency Division Multiplexing can be used as it is a simple and efficient channel bandwidth allocating technique.

 Channel allocation problem can be solved by two schemes: Static Channel Allocation in LANs and MANs, and Dynamic Channel Allocation.

 1. Static Channel Allocation in LANs and MANs:

 It is the classical or traditional approach of allocating a single channel among multiple competing users using Frequency Division Multiplexing (FDM). if there are N users, the frequency channel is divided into N equal sized portions (bandwidth), each user being assigned one portion. since each user has a private frequency band, there is no interference between users.

 It is not efficient to divide into fixed number of chunks.

 T = mean time delay, C = capacity of channel, L = arrival rate of frames, 1/U = bits/frame, N = number of sub channels, T(FDM) = Frequency Division Multiplexing Time

 Possible assumptions include: